A majority of Americans have at least one credit card. Most millennials, in fact, have two credit cards to their name.

 “Cash back is the simplest type of rewards there is,” said personal finance expert Sarah Hollenbeck.
 “The math behind it is so easy, in contrast to the more complicated points and miles cards out there.”

-Let’s say you sign up for a credit card with a 1.5 percent cash-back rate, like the Capital One Quicksilver Cash Rewards card.
+Let’s say you sign up for the Capital One® Quicksilver® Cash Rewards Credit Card* where you earn 1.5% Cash Back on every purchase, every day.
 For every dollar you spend, you’ll get $0.015 back.
 If you spend $1,000 with the card, $15 will go back in your pocket.

 Now, this arrangement is obviously beneficial to the consumer.
 But how does cash back work for the credit card companies that offer it?